 Berliner Dom is the biggest church in the German Capital.
 Photography by Fiorenza di Giorgio

 Berlin is a city with a wall running through its heart.
 Berlin Wall or German Berliner Mauer was a concrete demonstration of a barrier to prevent access to the capitalist West Berlin from East Germany from 1961 to 1989.
 It is one of the memorial Berlin attractions.

 Today, the traces of the Berlin Wall and the memorial sites can be seen all over the city.
 The Berlin Wall Memorial in Bernauer Strasse, the East Side Gallery and the green Mauerpark are some of the attractions here.

 There are guided tours of the Berlin Wall which provide detailed information about the history of the events involving Berlin Wall and the attractions surrounding it.
-Walking tours, Segway and bike tours are the best ways to see the remaining sections of the wall.
+Walking tours, Segways and bike tours are the best ways to see the remaining sections of the wall.

 Checkpoint Charlie – The Border Crossing During Cold War

 Checkpoint Charlie used to act as one of the most significant border crossing points during the Cold War.
 It is one of the colossal Berlin attractions for travelers.

 There is a museum, namely ‘Checkpoint Charlie Museum’ from where one can learn more about the fall of the Berlin Wall and the brave escapes endeavoured by the Germans.
 One can also take pictures with the border controllers.

 Alexanderplatz – One of Berlin’s Busiest Squares

 Alexanderplatz or “Alex” to Berliners is one of the busiest squares in Berlin which is enclosed by large buildings and hotels.
 You will end up here at least once during your stay in Berlin as it is an important transportation hub due to the presence of a train, a bus and an underground train Bahnhof.